Willi Boskovsky: Style

-His style appealed to many Strauss listeners as he directed Strauss' music in the manner of the "Stehgeiger", i.e. directing the orchestra with the violin just as Johann Strauss I popularised this form of conducting waltzes, polkas and other dance music alongside rival Josef Lanner in the early 19th century.
+His style appealed to many Johann Strauss I listeners as he directed Strauss' music in the manner of the "Stehgeiger", i.e. directing the orchestra with the violin just as Strauss popularised this form of conducting waltzes, polkas and other dance music alongside rival Josef Lanner in the early 19th century.
 This tradition was also carried on by Johann Strauss II and Josef Strauss after their father's death.
 Boskovsky was sympathetic to the Strauss style.
 Apart from the Strauss family waltzes, Boskovsky recorded a 10-album cycle of the complete Mozart Dances and Marches, leading what Decca Records called the Vienna Mozart Ensemble (assorted members of the Vienna Philharmonic).
 Many of these recordings were included on the Philips/Polygram Complete Mozart series of CDs issued in the 1990s.

 Boskovsky's New Year's Day 1979 concert was recorded live by Decca, the first commercial use of their proprietary PCM digital system.
 The resulting 2-LP set was well received.
 Quoting Gramophone magazine: "This is a riotous issue ... the first recording to be manufactured and released in the UK utilizing digital recording ... astoundingly vivid and atmospheric ... the results are phenomenal."
 The album was most recently released as part of the Decca Legends series, remastered in 96k/24-bit PCM.

+Boskovsky’s distinctive leadership style, fidelity to Viennese tradition, and extensive discography have led to ongoing critical recognition.
+His work conducting the Vienna New Year’s Concert and with ensembles like the Vienna Mozart Ensemble and the Boskovsky Quartet contributed significantly to the popularization of Viennese dance repertoire and the music of the Strauss family internationally.